hawa1222/real-time-data-processing/README.md

 - Kafka: A distributed streaming platform that ingests real-time data from the Kafka Producer and makes it available for processing.
 - Spark: A distributed computing system that consumes data from Kafka, processes it in real-time, and stores the processed data in a MySQL database.
 - MySQL: A relational database management system used to store the processed stock data.
-- Grafana: An open-source platform for data visualization and monitoring, used to create dashboards and visualize the processed stock data.
+- Grafana: An open-source platform for data visualization and monitoring, used to create dashboards and visualise the processed stock data.

-The project uses a `requirements.txt` file to manage the Python dependencies for the Kafka producer and Spark processing scripts.
+The project uses `requirements.txt` files to manage the Python dependencies for the Kafka producer and Spark processing scripts.
 The dependencies are installed within the respective Docker containers during the build process.

 ## Additional Configuration

 - Update the `datasource.yml` file in the `grafana/` directory to change the MySQL connection details if required.
-- Customize the `stock_data_dashboard.json` file in the `grafana/` directory to modify the default Grafana dashboard.
+- Customise the `stock_data_dashboard.json` file in the `grafana/` directory to modify the default Grafana dashboard.

 ## License